 Ambassador tiers: structuring a creator community

-A flat list of "ambassadors" treats a one-video customer the same as a year-long advocate.
-Tiers give a creator community a shape, and somewhere to climb.
+A flat ambassador list treats a one-video customer like a year-long advocate: give the community tiers with clear criteria, real rewards, and a path to climb.

 Most brands run their ambassador program as one undifferentiated list.
-The customer who made a single video sits in the same bucket as the advocate who has posted monthly for a year and brought in other creators.
-That flatness wastes the most valuable people and gives no one a reason to do more.
+The customer who made a single video sits in the same bucket as the advocate who has posted monthly for a year and pulled in other creators.
+That flatness wastes the most valuable people and gives nobody a reason to do more.

-Tiers do two things.
-They let you treat people proportionally, the most committed advocates get the most, which is both fair and smart.
+Tiers earn their keep on two fronts.
+They let you treat people proportionally, so the most committed advocates get the most, which is both fair and smart.
 And they create progression: a visible next level is a reason to keep contributing.
-A flat list has no "next"; a tiered one always does.
+A flat list has no "next".
+A tiered one always does.

 - Entry tier, any customer who creates content; low bar, warm welcome.